Skip to primary navigation Skip to content Skip to footer

 Milos and its Cycladic neighbours are part of the “South Aegean Volcanic Arc”.
 This Arc extends between Turkey and mainland Greece (almost 500 km).
 It was created when the African tectonic plate moved under the Aegean Sea.

 Milos has natural and mineral resources such as perlite, Bentonite, a little amount of Kaolin, and pozzolana.
 These minerals are gathered in Milos through mine techniques, and they are exported to other countries in the world.
 In ancient times, millstones, sulphur, gypsum, and barite used to be mined here.
-You can see some of the old mines around the island
+You can see some of the old mines around the island.

 In your Milos “taste adventure” don’t forget to try some delicious food and pies.